Atif1299/Rainfall-Prediction-Classifier/README.md

 # Rainfall-Prediction-Classifier

+We will use some of the algorithms specifically:

+1. Linear Regression
+2. KNN
+3. Decision Trees
+4. Logistic Regression
+5. SVM

+We will evaluate our models using:

+1. Accuracy Score
+2. Jaccard Index
+3. F1-Score
+4. LogLoss
+5. Mean Absolute Error
+6. Mean Squared Error
+7. R2-Score

 This dataset contains observations of weather metrics for each day from 2008 to 2017.
 The **weatherAUS.csv** dataset includes the following fields:

 | Field         | Description                                           | Unit            | Type   |